suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 ## Create a controller

-First we must create a controller for the reviews.
+First, we must create a controller for the reviews.
 We will use the code generator again to make this controller.

 ```shell